Devil Without a Cause: Style

-According to Allmusic's Stephen Thomas Erlewine, "The key to [the album's] success is that it's never trying to be a hip-hop record.
+The A.V.
+Club wrote that while Devil Without a Cause is "not nü-metal, [it] extended the lineage of rap-rock that Run-DMC and Aerosmith had first established."
+Nevertheless, the album has been described as a notable nu metal release, that helped "create the rap-rock/nu-metal phenomenon".
+AllMusic said that the album best demonstrated the "organic, integrated sound" of rap rock that differed sharply from that of rap metal, which in contrast sounded "as if the riffs were merely overdubbed over scratching and beat box beats", whereas rap rock, as Devil Without a Cause demonstrated, was defined as "rock song[s] where the vocalist rapped instead of sang".
+According to Stephen Thomas Erlewine, "The key to [the album's] success is that it's never trying to be a hip-hop record.
 It's simply a monster rock album."
 Erlewine credits Kid Rock's backing band, Twisted Brown Trucker, for crafting a sound defined by "thunderous, funky noise -- and that's funky not just in the classic sense, but also in a Southern-fried, white trash sense, as he gives this as much foundation in country as he does hip-hop."
 Erlewine believes the album's sound owed influence to Bob Seger, Lynyrd Skynyrd and Van Halen."
 Erlewine also believed the album was "firmly in the tradition of classic hard rock".
+Billboard wrote, "it’s not a stretch to call Devil Without a Cause, Rock’s breakthrough fourth record, the Appetite for Destruction or The Chronic of rap-rock."